KittyGiraudel/site/_posts/2013-04-04-css-grid-layout.md

 The basic example would be something like this: my `.wrapper` is my grid; `.header` will all columns of the first row; `.main` will by displayed in the second row and the first column; `.sidebar` in the second row, second column; and `.footer` in the third row, all columns.

-## What's complicated?
+## What’s complicated?

 > Specifications are definitely not for random people.

 First, **reading specifications**.
 If a spec author ever reads this, I am sorry; but the specifications are definitely not for random people.
-I believe they are mostly made for browser makers, and they are probably very well writen but for a guy like me, it's way too complicated.
+I believe they are mostly made for browser makers, and they are probably very well writen but for a guy like me, it’s way too complicated.
 Unfortunately, I had to dig deep into the spec.

 What has been difficult as well is that the only supported browser &mdash; as of writing &mdash; is Internet Explorer 10 (mostly because 3 of 5 authors of the Grid spec are from Microsoft).
 And I believe they started implementing the module in their browser engine a while ago, resulting in some inconsistencies regarding the spec which keeps moving.

 Not only their implementation is at a very early stage (about half the spec is currently supported), but it also differs from the spec at some point.
 Among other things:

 - `grid-rows` and `grid-columns` have been renamed in `grid-definition-rows` and `grid-definition-columns`
 - `grid-row` is supposed to be a shorthand for `grid-row-position` and `grid-row-span`.
-The current implementation in Internet Explorer 10 for `grid-row` should be the one for `grid-row-position` (which isn't supported).
+The current implementation in Internet Explorer 10 for `grid-row` should be the one for `grid-row-position` (which isn’t supported).
 Same goes for `grid-column`.

-This kind of stuff definitely doesn't make things easier.
+This kind of stuff definitely doesn’t make things easier.

 Otherwise, the module is quite complicated by itself.
 It involves about 15 new properties, a new unit, and more important: a whole new way of thinking.
 Fortunately, the currently supported part of the spec is quite easily understandable and it has been very fun to play around with.

 ## A little example

-What I've found astonishing is the very little amount of required CSS to achieve a complex layout.
-I counted: with no more than 10 lines of CSS, I've been able to make a 3-columns layout including 2 fixed-size columns, with full-width header and footer.
+What I’ve found astonishing is the very little amount of required CSS to achieve a complex layout.
+I counted: with no more than 10 lines of CSS, I’ve been able to make a 3-columns layout including 2 fixed-size columns, with full-width header and footer.
 Oh, and source order independant.
 Please have a look at the following markup:

 ```html
 <div class="wrapper">